 Speeding up QC The otter/ZMap system has a prototype “quick open” system to allow annotators to move rapidly through check lists of regions requiring checking.
 This process will be speeded up by automatically producing the checklists from the same metrics used in the “Directing…” section above.
 The software will be modified to provide a “rapid open” option where only the minimum of data required for QC will be loaded.

-QC checklists will also be produced from the Annotrack system used by Gencode collaborators to report issues with loci.
+QC checklists will also be produced from the Annotrack system used by GENCODE collaborators to report issues with loci.